Christian Walker Preview, Player Props: Diamondbacks vs. Reds

-On Thursday, Christian Walker (.409 on-base percentage in past 10 games, 62 points above season-long percentage) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+On Friday, Christian Walker (.632 slugging percentage in past 10 games, including four home runs) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
 First pitch is at 9:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rangers.
+He had a hitless performance in his last game (0-for-4) against the Reds.

 Christian Walker Game Info & Props vs. the Reds